SolaceProducts/solace-java-spring-boot/README.md

 ---

 ## Overview

 As stated this project provides a Spring Boot Auto-Configuration implementation and a Spring Boot Starter pom for the Solace Java API.
 The goal of this project is to make it easier to use the Solace Java API with Spring Boot auto-configuration through the @Autowired annotation.
 This project is used internally within Solace to enable Spring Boot applications and as such it will be maintained and updated as our internal needs required.

 The artifacts are published to Maven Central so it should be familiar and intuitive to use this project in your applications.
 If you find Solace Java API properties that this project does not yet support, simply raise an issue and we'll look into adding this support or submit a pull request with the update.

 One item to note as described below is that this project introduces a new factory for Solace Java API sessions: `SpringJCSMPFactory`.
 Overtime the Solace Java API may introduce a similar factory and remove the need for this custom extension.
 For now however, this is included in the auto-configuration jar for ease of use.

 ## Using Auto-Configuration in your App

 See the associated `solace-java-sample-app` for an example of how this is all put together in a simple application.
 You'll need to do three steps:

 1. Update your build.
 2. Autowire a `SpringJCSMPFactory`.
-3. Configure the application to use a Solace Messaging service.
+3. Configure the application to use a Solace PubSub+ service.

 ### Updating your build